 what is the literature of the United States?

-American literature gained momentum quite quickly, and among its first writers there are many that make part of the global canon, like Edgar Allan Poe, Ralph Waldo Emerson, and Henry David Thoreau, the author of Walden.
+But it was in the 19th century that American literature truly found its soul.
+It gained momentum quite quickly, and among its first writers there are many that make part of the global canon, like Edgar Allan Poe, Ralph Waldo Emerson, and Henry David Thoreau, the author of Walden.
 I would say that at the brink of the 19th and the 20th century, American literature was more eminent than it is today, illustrated by such names as Herman Melville's Moby Dick (1851), Henry James' The Portrait of a Lady (1881), Mark Twain, Emily Dickinson, Walt Whitman, and the rest of them.
+But let's break it down a little bit.
+The country’s first great literary movement, American Romanticism, embraced themes of nature, self-reliance, and the pursuit of truth.
+Writers like Ralph Waldo Emerson and Henry David Thoreau championed transcendentalism, urging Americans to look inward for wisdom.
+At the same time, Nathaniel Hawthorne and Herman Melville explored the darker sides of the human condition, penning classic works such as The Scarlet Letter and Moby-Dick.

+The 20th century brought modernism, jazz, rebellion.
 The transatlantic modernist wave that followed the ww1 was illustrated by many American names, such as John Dos Passos, Ernest Hemingway, William Faulkner, and Francis Scott Fitzgerald.
 Even the Depression era had valuable literary outcomes, such as the novels of John Steinbeck.
+In the wake of World War I, the Lost Generation of Francis Scott Fitzgerald, Ernest Hemingway, and Gertrude Stein wrote of disillusionment and excess, while William Faulkner delved into the haunted landscapes of the American South.
+The Harlem Renaissance exploded with the voices of Langston Hughes, Zora Neale Hurston, and Claude McKay, bringing Black experience and culture to the forefront of American letters.

-American literature gained momentum quite quickly, and among its first writers there are many that make part of the global canon, like Edgar Allan Poe, Ralph Waldo Emerson, and Henry David Thoreau, the author of Walden.
+But it was in the 19th century that American literature truly found its soul.
+It gained momentum quite quickly, and among its first writers there are many that make part of the global canon, like Edgar Allan Poe, Ralph Waldo Emerson, and Henry David Thoreau, the author of Walden.
 I would say that at the brink of the 19th and the 20th century, American literature was more eminent than it is today, illustrated by such names as Herman Melville's Moby Dick (1851), Henry James' The Portrait of a Lady (1881), Mark Twain, Emily Dickinson, Walt Whitman, and the rest of them.
+But let's break it down a little bit.
+The country’s first great literary movement, American Romanticism, embraced themes of nature, self-reliance, and the pursuit of truth.
+Writers like Ralph Waldo Emerson and Henry David Thoreau championed transcendentalism, urging Americans to look inward for wisdom.
+At the same time, Nathaniel Hawthorne and Herman Melville explored the darker sides of the human condition, penning classic works such as The Scarlet Letter and Moby-Dick.

+The 20th century brought modernism, jazz, rebellion.
 The transatlantic modernist wave that followed the ww1 was illustrated by many American names, such as John Dos Passos, Ernest Hemingway, William Faulkner, and Francis Scott Fitzgerald.
 Even the Depression era had valuable literary outcomes, such as the novels of John Steinbeck.
+In the wake of World War I, the Lost Generation of Francis Scott Fitzgerald, Ernest Hemingway, and Gertrude Stein wrote of disillusionment and excess, while William Faulkner delved into the haunted landscapes of the American South.
+The Harlem Renaissance exploded with the voices of Langston Hughes, Zora Neale Hurston, and Claude McKay, bringing Black experience and culture to the forefront of American letters.

 I have readWilliam Wharton, Birdy (1978)